mliew21396/remote-work/week-1/3-cli-exploration/README.md

     MD5 (/usr/bin/less) = 406fc2503cac7223db46b142ca9a9e73

 `md5` proves that these two files produce the exact same cryptographic hash.
 They're as identical as identical can be!
+(If you are confused about this, try doing a little research on it.)

 So let's take `less` for a spin.

 Inside the `pagers` directory is a typical Rails log file.

 Let's use `cat` to display it on the screen.
 By the way, meet the `cat` command, it reads contents from a source and, by default, sends them to the screen.
 Some of you clever people might be wondering what happens if you want to override that default...good question, let's explore it later.